waveform-computing/oliphant/README.rst

 oliphant
 ========

-This (extremely unimaginatively named) package provides a set of extensions for PostgreSQL 9.x (or above).
+This package provides a set of extensions for PostgreSQL 9.x (or above).
 The following extensions are currently included:

 * *assert* - A set of routines for asserting the truth of various things (equality or inequality of values, existence of tables and columns, etc.);